-- Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94) Reducing the TX power in the Advanced Settings is recommended. - The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496) This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed). - Inconsistent respondd API (#522)
+• Default TX power on many Ubiquiti devices is too high, correct offsets are unknown (#94)

+• The MAC address of the WAN interface is modified even when Mesh-on-WAN is disabled (#496)

+This may lead to issues in environments where a fixed MAC address is expected (like VMware when promiscuous mode is disallowed).

+The current API is inconsistent and will be replaced eventually.
+The old API will still be supported for a while.

-67.1 General changes
+63.1 General changes